TusharPardhe/xpt-website/docs/sections/intoduction.md

 A lot of information goes through XRPL on daily basis, hence it might be challenging for the end user to notice and keep informed.
 In addition, there are a lot of projects being built on XRPL, but the majority of them go unrecognised and never receive the appreciation they deserve.
 The incorporation of "Useful Projects/Links" tab in XPT will give such projects a platform to present themselves to users.

-Furthermore, many users participate in airdrops, but as more projects grow and carry out such drops, it will become challenging for the users to keep up with airdrops.
+Furthermore, many users participate in airdrops, but as more projects grow and carry out such drops, it will be a challenge for the users to keep up with airdrops and projects will miss out valuable consumers.
 Using XPT an issuer can fill out a structured form to publicise their airdrop date, amount, eligibility requirements, and other key information.

 Also, I want to build this extension to spread knowledge about XRPL and help people realise that XRPL is not just a "fast and secure" blockchain but also a "fast, secure, and evolving" blockchain, I have many ideas about how to enhance XPT's capabilities and provide the finest user experience.
 If you wish to contribute your ideas feel free to reach out.